-Cappadocia Ephesus Classical Greece the most important places of Turkey and Greece.
+Cappadocia Ephesus Classical Greece tour covers the most important places of Turkey and Greece.

-With this package you will visit Istanbul, the Cappadocia area, ancient Ephesus and Izmir, Athens, Mycenae, Epidaurus, Ancient Olympia, Delphi and the Meteora Monasteries.
-Also you take a taste of the Greek Islands by visiting Aegina, Poros and Hydra.
+With this package, you will visit Istanbul, the Cappadocia area, ancient Ephesus and Izmir, Athens, Mycenae, Epidaurus, Ancient Olympia, Delphi and the Meteora Monasteries.

 The Grand Bazaar was the commercial heart of the old city and its 4.000 shops are full of treasures – including carpets and kilims, silks, jewellery, ceramics, icons and leather goods.

 Lunch in a local restaurant and continuation of our tour.
 Our afternoon will begin at Topkapi Palace which, from the 15th to 19th century, was the principal residence of the Ottoman Sultans.